Managing employee use of social media

 You should be mindful that the investigation should be conducted promptly to adhere to organisation timescales, but also to gather evidence while the incident is fresh.
-Further information on carrying out investigations can be found in the LRA advisory guide on Advice on Conducting Employment Investigations.

 The employer should then determine, on the basis of the investigation, whether it is necessary or appropriate to carry out any formal (or informal) action.